Already booked? Sign in or create an account

 Regardless of vaccination status, everyone can now sail with us*.
 View Health & Safety requirements

 Colombo is the beating commercial heart of Sri Lanka located on the coast of the Indian Ocean.
-Whether you’re exploring the nearby town of Galle, which features colonial Portuguese architecture and a green space for sports and community fun, or you venture beyond the city to see an elephant orphanage, your Sri Lanka cruise experience is bound to be unlike anywhere else you’ve ever visited on an India cruise.
+Whether you’re exploring the nearby town of Galle, which features colonial Portuguese architecture and a green space for sports and community fun, or you venture beyond the city to see an elephant orphanage, your Sri Lanka cruise experience is bound to be unlike anywhere else you’ve ever visited on cruise to Sri Lanka.
 It’s also home to important temples like the beautiful and historic Gangaramaya Temple, which is one of Colombo’s oldest Buddhist temples.

 With a population of nearly one million people, Colombo isn’t showing any signs of slowing down soon.
 The city continues to improve upon its attractions and offer new sights, smells, and immersive experiences to every type of traveler.
 Colombo takes travelers out of their comfort zones.
 Try adventurous street foods like the Sri Lankan hopper, local wood apples, and all sorts of roti during your (too-short) time in Colombo.